bigbeefus/DMod40k/content/Faction Changes/Chaos Space Marines.md

 **Auxiliary Drive**: A vehicle with an auxiliary drive may Repair Immobilised results it suffers on a D6 roll of 4+ at the start of the controlling player's Movement phase.

+**Chirurgeon**: While any model carrying this specialised medical and alchemical gear in a unit is in play, all models in that unit gain the Feel No Pain special rule.

 **Ceramite Plating**: Melta weapons do not roll an extra D6 armour penetration when shooting a vehicle equipped with ceramite plating at half range or less.

 **Helstalker**: The model gains +1 Toughness, +1 Wounds and +1 Attacks.
 Becomes Cavalry.

-**Narthecium**: While any model carrying this specialised medical and alchemical gear in a unit is in play, all models in that unit gain the Feel No Pain special rule.

 ## Weapons